Random line graphs and edge-attributed network inference: Eigenvalues of random line graph adjacency matrices

-\subsection{Eigenvalue Concentration of the Random Line Graph Adjacency Matrix}
+\subsection{Eigenvalue concentration of the random line graph adjacency matrix}

 There are many possible models one could consider for $A(L(G))$; our model is a judicious choice that makes spectral analysis both tractable and inferentially useful.
 We begin by connecting the spectra of $A(G)$ and $A(L(G))$ when $G$ is a fixed graph.
 It turns out that the nonzero eigenvalues of $A(L(G))+2I$ are the same as the nonzero eigenvalues of $A(G)+D$, where $D$ is the diagonal matrix with the degrees of the vertices of $G$ on its diagonal.
 This means that determining the nontrivial eigenvalues of $A(L(G))$ is immediate when we have a fixed graph $G$.
+In this lemma, we denote the multiplicity of an eigenvalue by \emph{mult}.

 \begin{prop} Let $G=([n],E)$ be a graph, $L(G)=(E,\mathcal{E})$ its line graph, and $\widehat{m}=|E|$.
 Then where $D$ is the diagonal matrix with $D_{i,i}=\mathrm{deg}_{G}(i), 1\leq i\leq n$.
 In the latter case, \end{prop}